 There are many facets of a successful marital relationship, and evidence towards these can prove loss of relationship, such as:

 Increased irritability/depression of the injured spouse;

 Stress of having to care for an injured spouse;

 Loss of relationship is usually proven through sworn testimony of your experiences in conjunction with the injured spouse's medical records.
 If applicable, counseling records can also document the changes to the marital relationship.

-8) How do you prove a loss of relationship?
+11) How do you prove the value of loss of consortium damages?

 No direct evidence is required.

 Instead, loss of consortium damages are general damages calculable by the enlightened conscience of the jury.

 As a practical matter, loss of consortium is usually calculated at a derivative – or fraction – amount of the injured spouse’s total recovery.
 Factors relevant to that calculation include: